 \subsection{Fe II templates}

 For convenient use in future spectral fitting, we created a new family of Fe II templates.
-They come from the simulations as described in Section \ref{sec:method}, i.e. those are 2646 models covering the range of the local density, ionization flux and turbulent velocity.
-Output files from \cloudy \ are usually large, and data fitting does not require full resolution available in these output files since most of AGN have broad Fe components.
+They come from the simulations as described in Section \ref{sec:method}, i.e. those are 2646 models covering the range of the local density, ionizing photon flux and microturbulence.
+Output files from \cloudy \ are usually large, and data fitting does not require full resolution available in these output files since most of AGN have broad iron components.
 Therefore, we binned the output spectra using the 2 \AA~bins.
 We tested whether this does not lead to a considerable problem in data fitting by assuming that the AGN spectrum comes from the medium with the velocity dispersion 2000 km s$^{-1}$ and we compared the Fe II spectrum in the 2650 - 2850 \AA~ range without any prior binning, and with a bin size of 1, 2 and 5 \AA.
 The result is shown in Figure~\ref{fig:bin_test}.
 Up to the bin size of 2 \AA\ there is no net difference in the broadened spectra but the bin size of 5 \AA\ seems to imply already a systematic difference, so we adopted the 2 \AA\ bin size optimizing between the accuracy and the size of the file.
-The complete set of Fe II templates for solar metallicity is available through zenodo\footnote{\url{https://zenodo.org/doi/10.5281/zenodo.10532690}} and GitHub\footnote{\url{https://github.com/Ashwani-88/Fe2_template}} links.